 While host-schools or centers are encouraged to support applicants by providing substitutes, there is a pool of funds to contribute a portion of costs incurred to hire substitutes for full participation in residential trainings.

-There will be a pool of travel reimbursement funds available to help offset these costs for independent workers.
+There will be a pool of travel reimbursement funds open to all participants in the program.
 Additionally, a pool of funds is included to contribute to family care and substitutes while participants attend the training sessions.